Swap Party Rules, Tips, and Other Ideas You Need to Know

 Your guests don’t want to feel like they’re going through someone’s attic.

-Take the items out of the bags and boxes they came in and display them on tables and other surfaces.
+To avoid this feeling, get your guests to take the items out of the bags and boxes they came in and display them on tables and other surfaces.

 You want to get things off the ground and make it easy for people to see what they’re looking at.